 The GIA laboratory issues the Diamond Dossier for loose, natural diamonds between 0.15 and 1.99 carats, in the D-to-Z color range.
-The Diamond Dossier is not issued for synthetics, simulants, mounted diamonds, diamonds that have undergone unstable treatments such as fracture filling or coating, or those that have been HPHT processed.
+The Diamond Dossier is not issued for laboratory-grown diamonds, simulants, mounted diamonds, diamonds that have undergone unstable treatments such as fracture filling or coating, or those that have been HPHT processed.
 Any evidence of other treatment is disclosed in the report.

-Also available are the GIA Diamond eReport and the GIA Diamond Focus Report™, online only reports including full 4Cs grading results.
+Also available are the GIA Diamond eReport and the GIA Diamond Focus Report™, online-only reports including full 4Cs grading results.

 A laser inscription serves as a secure identifying feature, which links the diamond to its specific report data, via a report number that GIA inscribes on the diamond’s girdle.
 Viewable under 10× magnification with a simple jeweler’s loupe, the inscribed report number can be matched to the diamond’s physical report or entered into GIA Report Check, GIA’s online database containing the diamond’s grading details.
 In addition to report numbers, GIA will also inscribe short messages or logos, upon request.